 Explore Mindful Reading

 The KIDLY Book Club on Facebook has a new theme every month and currently it’s all things mindful.
-One of our favourite titles, I Am Human: A Book of Mindfulness, has a simple-to-follow narrative and lovely watercolour illustrations, to help kids feel grounded, restored and present.
+One of our favourite publishers, Abrams & Chronicle Books produces the fab I Am Human: A Book of Mindfulness with a simple-to-follow narrative and lovely watercolour illustrations, to help kids feel grounded, restored and present.
 It’s a great book to encourage them to take five and wind down.
+We also stock their Mindful Kids cards, that are chock-full of lovely mindful exercises.

 We hope you find something useful here.
 But, as with all things mindful, the main thing is, don’t force it.
 If your child isn’t interested, leave it for another time.
 In our uncertain world, it’s a handy opportunity to practice the key mindfulness principle of letting go of expectations.
 Have fun!